mdsadique2/mailApp/README.md

 - Navigate into src directory
 - Execute `npm install` - this installs the dependencies
 - Execute `npm start` - this will start the server

+## change app.html to index.html
+## open localhost:8088 to access the app